-Judi Witts Francini, owner of Divina Cucina (http://www.divinacucina.com), offers cooking classes and walking tours of Florence and Chianti.
-She has also developed the Chianti: Food + Wine app, available from the Apple Store.
+Judi Witts Francini, owner of Divina Cucina (www.divinacucina.com), offers cooking classes and culinary tours of Florence and Chianti.
+She has also developed the Taste Chianti app, available from the Apple Store.

 It is hard to believe that it was 10 years ago that I sent in my first recipe to The Florentine, to Nita and Tony Tucker.
 They had read my blog and asked me to share my recipes, which I had gathered from local chefs, vendors at Florence’s